huggingface/evaluate/comparisons/mcnemar/README.md

 * SE: Sensitivity (Test 1 positive; Test 2 negative)
 * SP: Specificity (Test 1 negative; Test 2 positive)

+In other words, SE and SP are the diagonal elements of the contingency table for the classifier predictions (`predictions1` and `predictions2`) with respect to the ground truth `references`.

 ## How to use

 The McNemar comparison calculates the proportions of responses that exhibit disagreement between two classifiers.
 It is used to analyze paired nominal data.

+## Inputs

 Its arguments are:

 `predictions1`: a list of predictions from the first model.

 `predictions2`: a list of predictions from the second model.

-`references`: a list of the grount truth reference labels.
+`references`: a list of the ground truth reference labels.

 ## Output values